ROCm/rocprofiler-sdk/source/docs/api-reference/counter_collection_services.md

   description:      # Description of the counter
 ```

-Architectures can be separately defined with their own definitions (i.e. gfx90a and gfx1010 in the above example).
-If two or more architectures share the same block/event/expression definition, they can be "/" delimited on a single line (i.e. "gfx90a/gfx1010:").
+You can separately define the counters for different architectures as shown in the preceding example for gfx90a and gfx1010.
+If two or more architectures share the same block, event, or expression definition, they can be specified together using "/" delimiter ("gfx90a/gfx1010:").
 Hardware metrics have the elements block, event, and description defined.
-Derived metrics have the element expression defined (and cannot have block or event defined).
+Derived metrics have the element expression defined and can't have block or event defined.

-## Derived Metrics
+## Derived metrics

-Derived metrics allow for computations (via expressions) to be performed on collected hardware metrics with the result returned as it it were a real hardware counter.
+Derived metrics are expressions performing computation on collected hardware metrics.
+These expressions produce result similar to a real hardware counter.

 ```yaml
 GPU_UTIL: